puppylinux-woof-CE/woof-CE/initrd-progs/0initrd/README.txt

 fdrv...sfs:
    This contains firmware files.
 It can be used to override the contents of zdrv...sfs.
    This file is present in only some Puppies.

+ndrv...sfs:
+   This contains internationalization files.
+   This file is present in only some Puppies.

 ydrv...sfs: